shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

   - it is also not useful when we want the features like cookies, headers etc
 - popular frameworks -
   - grpc by google - high performance rpc. uses "http/2" for transport and "protocol buffers" as the interface description language
-  - apache thrift - by facebook
+  - apache thrift - by facebook. also allows interoperability, e.g. python calling a c++ server
   - java rmi (remote method invocation) - unlike above two, specific to java - helps one jvm invoke a method on another jvm

 ### Rest API